Aliases for PPID Gene

 GeneCards Summary for PPID Gene

 PPID (Peptidylprolyl Isomerase D) is a Protein Coding gene.
-Among its related pathways are Cholesterol and Sphingolipids transport / Transport from Golgi and ER to the apical membrane (normal and CF) and Necroptosis.
+Diseases associated with PPID include Anaplastic Large Cell Lymphoma and Amyotrophic Lateral Sclerosis 1.
+Among its related pathways are Shigellosis and Pathways of neurodegeneration - multiple diseases.
 Gene Ontology (GO) annotations related to this gene include transcription factor binding and heat shock protein binding.
 An important paralog of this gene is NKTR.